doannx/ios-tour-flicks/README.md

 - Only displaying well in the poitrait mode on iphoneSE screen :sweat:
 - Spending a lot of time on doing GUI but still can't make it work as expected, especially the collectionView layout :angry:
 - Can not fill the background image full of navigation bar :sweat:
+- Still have bug in pull-to-request (work with collection view but not with table view) & infinite loading (work with table view but not with collection view), I reviewed my code hardly but still not find the cause yet :sweat:

 ## License